molgenis/molgenis-r-armadillo/adr/0005-how-to-deal-with-workspaces.md

     - non-rep
     - yearly-rep

+We currently do not support more than 1 level of nesting folders in a project.

 Three levels can be distinguished:
-### 1. Folder level
+### 1. Project level
 This can be all the data or a study specific data.
 On this level we can manage permissions.
-### 2. Workspace level
+### 2. Folder level
-The second level contains the collection of data.frame or tables you want to expose.
+The second level contains the collection of data frames or tables you want to expose.
 This usually contains the version of the model and data release as well.
 ### 3. Table level
 You can interpret this level as the data level containing tables that can be queried.

 ## Consequences
 - You can only manage permissions on the toplevel.
-Which results in a folder per study or cohort.
+Which results in a project per study or cohort.
 - Versioning is not implemented in the tables.
 Which results in minimal impact for the researcher to upgrade to a new model or data version
-- You cannot load different version of the same data in one R session.
+- You cannot load different versions of the same data in one R session.